New Cryptographic Tools on Keybase

 ❤️ Jan 31, 2020

 The Keybase app is getting amazing.
-It now has everything from an encrypted, free Slack replacement to honest coin flipping.
+It now has everything from an encrypted, free team chat to honest coin flipping.
 All while becoming more and more usable.

 In our pursuit of team collaboration, we've ignored cryptography's core tools.
 For example, signing a message, and then exporting it, hasn't been possible.
 The same for encrypting.
 There has been no way to compose something, transform it, and then paste it into another app or website.